rwebaz/Ng-Lessons-Project/README.md

-# Ng-Lessons-Project
+# Ng Lessons Project

-A Git Hub repo of Angular 4 lessons
+A GitHub repo of Angular 4 lessons that emphasize both the GFM and Kramdown engines